-The new year will be filled with opportunities to grow your business, but there will be challenges to look out for when navigating your way through the insurance industry in 2020.
-Luckily, you’ll be prepared with a list of the most common challenges, so you will be able to get ahead of your competitors in order to prepare for many of the potential threats to your business.
+The new year will be filled with opportunities to grow your business, but there will be challenges to look out for when navigating your way through the insurance industry in 2022.
+Luckily, you’ll be prepared with a list of the most common challenges, so you will be able to get ahead of your competitors to prepare for many of the potential threats to your business.
 Be sure to look out for these challenges by preparing solutions to keep your business moving throughout the next year, and make sure everyone on your team finds out about these common challenges before it’s too late.

 Shifting Balance of Power

 According to the experts at PWC, the balance of power is shifting to the consumer.
-In an in-depth report, called Turning Change Into Opportunity, PWC claims, “New and ongoing social trends will shake up traditional business patterns in the insurance industry….”
+In an in-depth report called Turning Change Into Opportunity, PWC claims, “New and ongoing social trends will shake up traditional business patterns in the insurance industry….”
 The report says the change in power is shifting towards the consumers due to a rise in consumer expectations.
 Consumers (people and businesses) are demanding quicker transactions, and more consumers want to work directly with insurance providers.
-PWC attributes this shift to the rise in technology because the smart phone has equipped consumers with a mobile device that carries out their demands.
+PWC attributes this shift to the rise in technology because the smartphone has equipped consumers with a mobile device that carries out their demands.

 Utilizing Big Data Correctly